Skip to content

 Install Func

-If you are deploying Func yourself, refer to Self-Deploying Func.
+If you are deploying Func yourself, refer to Self-deploying Func

 Install Script

-Activate Script for Automata
+Enable Script in Automata

-1. Log in to the TrueWatch console.
+1. Log in to the TrueWatch console

-Manually Activate Script
+Manually Enable Script

-2. Click [Install], then enter the corresponding parameters: AWS AK ID, AK Secret, and account name.
+2. Click 【Install】, then enter the corresponding parameters: AWS AK ID, AK Secret, and account name.

 Verification